artsy/artsy.github.io/_posts/2016-09-22-professional-development-at-artsy-engineering.markdown

 # Mentorship

-Newer devs are paired with a mentor, to be a point person in helping along their professional development.
+Newer devs are paired with a mentor, who serves as the point person the newer dev can always talk to.
+Making this connection official means that it counts as a job responsibility for the mentor.
+For obvious reasons, mentoring benefits the mentee, but it's good to remember that it also helps mentors develop.
+After all, teaching someone is the best way to learn.

 [1] http://artsy.github.io/blog/2016/03/28/artsy-engineering-organization-stack/